NaimShk07/MERN_Stack_Interview_Prep/03_JavaScript/notes/javascript_qna.md

 - Used to make web pages **interactive and dynamic**.
 -
 - just for info below
-- JavaScript is a single-threaded, dynamically typed, prototype-based, high-level interpreted programming language, primarily used for creating interactive web applications.
+- JavaScript is a `single-threaded`, `dynamically typed`, `prototype-based`, `high-level interpreted programming language`, primarily used for creating interactive web applications.

 ---